gvwilson/thirdbit/src/fiction/eimin/index.md

 Razi patted the dark green bottle that hung from his belt.

 Medef kept its goats in a fenced yard near the lemon grove.
-The caravan's goats were crowded in there now as well, perhaps eighty animals in total huddled against one another in two sturdy sheds.
+The caravan's goats were crowded in there now as well in two sturdy sheds.
 "What makes you think she's coming?"
 Yassen had to raise his voice to be heard over the wind.